-The concept of a gap year started in the 1960s in the United Kingdom as a way for young people to travel, expand their horizons, and gain real world experience.
+The concept of a gap year started in the 1960s in the United Kingdom as a way for young people to travel, expand their horizons, and gain real-world experience.
 The concept is becoming more and more popular with students around the world, and, according to data collected by the American Gap Association, interest in gap years from students in the United States is at an all-time high.

-Traditionally, students would take a gap year before entering university.
+Traditionally, students take a gap year before entering university.
 However, in recent years as the concept has evolved, more and more students are deciding to take a break in the middle of school instead.

-A gap year can lead to greater success in school
+Pro: A gap year can lead to greater success in school

-The fast track of back to back years in the classroom from elementary school straight through university isn’t for everyone.
+The fast track of back-to-back years in the classroom from elementary school straight through university isn’t for everyone.
 If you’ve gotten a few quarters, semesters, or years of university under your belt and have found yourself floundering academically, taking a gap year can give you a mental break to get back on the track of academic success.

 Many students who take a gap year report returning to school with a reignited passion for learning and studying.
 According to data collected by the American Gap Association, students who take a gap year have higher GPAs than those who do not take a break at all in their studies.
 Worried taking time off will derail your desire to finish your degree?
 Well, 90% of gap year takers return to university within one year of their experience outside the classroom.

-A gap year can help inform your next step
+Pro: A gap year can help inform your next step